matt11matthew/ContactManager/Presentation/presentation.md

   * Allowed for quick testing of API and responses with sample data
 * Database
   * MariaDB/SQL: database structure
+  * Required for working with database

 ## What went well

 ## What went poor

 ## Talk about Gantt chart
+* Gantt discussion

 ## Talk about ERD
 *